arexon/nix-regolith/README.md

 # Regolith on Nix

-A simple flake to run Regolith, A compiler for Minecraft Bedrock.
+A simple flake to run Regolith, a compiler for Minecraft Bedrock.